-3) Finding your hotel: Before you leave home, find out how to get to your first hotel.
+3) Finding your hotel: Before you leave home, find out how to get to your first hotel or apartment rental.
 Check out ToAndFromTheAirport.com to see the options from getting from the airport into the city, and have directions printed out to get to your specific hotel.
 If you’re not sure what the best option is, email the hotel and ask.
 Knowing how to get there ahead of time will save you a lot of stress after your journey.

 4) Snacks: It’s always a good idea to have some kind of food with you, especially on travel days.
 A granola bar, crackers, whatever works for you.
 Options on planes or trains might not be the best, if even offered at all, and having a snack can hold you over for a few extra hours.
 While sightseeing, a quick snack might be the thing that keeps you going until you find a restaurant for your next meal.

 5) Museums: Research ahead of time the opening days and hours for any museums you want to visit.
 Often museums are closed one or two days each week, and sometimes there’s a free day.
 Plan around these times to avoid missing out on a visit and to potentially save money on entry fees.